Olympus-HPC/proteus/docs/user/integration.md

     You may need to build `libproteus` with the Position Independent Code (PIC) flag (`-fPIC` or `CMAKE_POSITION_INDEPENDENT_CODE=on` in CMake), if you want to integrate Proteus as a static library to a dynamic library target.

+## Link with `-rdynamic`

+When using Proteus for JIT generation of CPU code, and your JIT-compiled code needs to call functions defined in your main program, you must link your main application with the `-rdynamic` flag.
+This flag ensures that all symbols from your main program are visible to the Proteus JIT, allowing external function calls from JIT code to resolve correctly at runtime.